giorgio-bendoni/various-stuff/Inflation.md

 ## How to measure inflation?
 In a market economy, where prices are solely determined by Supply and Demand, inflation is caused by excess supply of Money.
-This is particularly the case if there are are no increases in productivity or in investments.
+This is particularly the case if there are no increases in productivity or in investments.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEwMDk5MzU2MSw4NDYyNjc4NjQsMjAwMT
+eyJoaXN0b3J5IjpbLTE2NDUzMTcxLDg0NjI2Nzg2NCwyMDAxOD
-g1OTYwMSw3ODY1NjE5OTMsLTEyMzMxMzUwLC0xODU5NTYzMTU4
+U5NjAxLDc4NjU2MTk5MywtMTIzMzEzNTAsLTE4NTk1NjMxNTgs
-LC0xMjM3NTUwNTc2LC0zMDQ1MjcyMTcsNjYzOTQ2OTUsLTExMz
+LTEyMzc1NTA1NzYsLTMwNDUyNzIxNyw2NjM5NDY5NSwtMTEzNz
-c3NTQ3XX0=
+c1NDddfQ==
 -->